Research Interests

 2022

 The case for 4-bit precision: k-bit Inference Scaling Laws.
 Tim Dettmers, Luke Zettlemoyer.
-In submission. [arXiv]
+ICML 2023. [arXiv]

 LLM.int8(): 8-bit Matrix Multiplication for Transformers at Scale.
 Tim Dettmers, Mike Lewis, Younes Belkada, Luke Zettlemoyer.
 NeurIPS 2022. [arXiv] [blog post]